They will always go in the hold as they are dangerous goods, regardless of whether they are for hunting or sport.

 To be able to check in, the passenger should present authorisation for that purpose issued by the “Airport Weapons Intervention Department” which has the appropriate forms.
 The original document should remain in the passenger’s possession and a copy included in the baggage or container that contains the firearms.
 The piece of baggage that contains the weapon shall be removed by the passenger, at a Spanish destination, from the destination airport’s Weapons Intervention Department and, for destinations abroad, as regulated by that country’s authorities.
 Don’t forget to check the location of these offices at each airport.

 It will always be treated as special baggage, outside of the permitted allowance, with a fixed charge of €75 per leg, payable exclusively at the airport, regardless of destination.
+When the trip originates in America, Nigeria or Israel, the charge will be USD75

 Different charges, fees or taxes may apply in accordance with the law in each country.